Cvmcosta/ltijs/docs/deeplinking.md

 ## Introduction
-Ltijs implements the [LTI 1.3 Deep Linking Service Specification](https://www.imsglobal.org/spec/lti-dl/v2p0/) in the form of the **DeepLinking Class**.
+Ltijs implements the [LTI® 1.3 Deep Linking Service Specification](https://www.imsglobal.org/spec/lti-dl/v2p0/) in the form of the **DeepLinking Class**.

-Deep Linking consists of using a LTI launch to select specific resources within a tool to be displayed to the user.
+Deep Linking consists of using a LTI® launch to select specific resources within a tool to be displayed to the user.

 This class provides two methods for generating the deep linking messages, and a callback method called whenever there is a successfull deep linking launch.